terraform-ibm-modules/terraform-ibm-powervs-infrastructure/reference-architectures/full-stack/deploy-arch-ibm-pvs-inf-full-stack.md

 {: toc-use-case="ITServiceManagement"}
 {: toc-compliance="SAPCertified"}

-'Power Infrastructure for deployable architecture' in variation 'full-stack' creates in one single deployment Power Virtual Server workspace and connects it with VPC services.
-Proxy service for public internet access from PowerVS workspace is configured.
+The "full stack" variation of the Power Infrastructure for deployable architectures creates a Power Virtual Server workspace and connects it with VPC services.

-You can optionally install more management components (such as NFS server, NTP forwarder, and DNS forwarder) on VPC.
+A proxy service for public internet access from the PowerVS workspace is configured.
+You can optionally configure some management components on VPC (such as an NFS server, NTP forwarder, and DNS forwarder).

 ## Architecture diagram
 {: #full-architecture-diagram}